 - Water Temperature: The waters of the Galapagos are influenced by the Humboldt Current, which brings cold water to the islands during these months.
 The water temperature is 70F – 74F (21C – 23C).
 While the water can be cooler than expected for the location, these currents also bring nutrients and food that feed all of the numerous animals in the Galapagos, so the underwater wildlife is often more active during this time.
 In La Nina conditions, the water temperature can be approximately 5F (3C) cooler.
 We recommend that you always wear a wet suit, even in the warmer months, because you can stay in the water longer, more comfortably, and see more wildlife!

 - Ocean Currents: These months are when the currents are less calm, and you will feel a lot of motion while on a boat or snorkeling.
-That being said, the waves are never very big in the Galapagos.
+The trade off is that the colder water brings more nutrients, and the marine wildlife is more active during these months.
+The waves are never very big in the Galapagos.
 You’re very protected by all of the islands, so it’s rare that you’re in open ocean.
 But if you’re very susceptible to sea sickness, we recommend that you avoid going in September.
 You can read more about avoiding sea sickness here: 7 Ways to Avoid Sea Sickness on Your Galapagos Cruise

 - Wildlife Activity: The wildlife in the Galapagos doesn’t migrate, so you’ll always be able to see most of the iconic wildlife of the islands!
 This season is when you will be able to see the waved albatross on Española Island.
 Marine wildlife is more active during this time, as the water is colder and has more nutrients.
 It’s a good time for spotting whales and dolphins too, especially in the channel between Isabela and Fernandina Islands.